isomerpages/ogp/_products/sgid.md

 #### Background

-The average person could share their NRIC with businesses and organisations at least once a month -- for visitor registrations, lucky draw and loyalty programme sign-ups, in-app identity verification, and more.
-For a citizen to share their identity wholesale by providing the physical NRIC to this many third parties exposes them to identity fraud and other security risks.
+The average person could share his/her NRIC with businesses and organisations at least once a month - for visitor registrations, lucky draw and loyalty programme sign-ups, in-app identity verification, and more.
+For a citizen to share his/her identity wholesale by providing the physical NRIC to multiple third parties exposes them to identity fraud and other security risks.

-#### Approach
+#### Solution

 sg-ID helps citizens stay in control of their personal information.
 The solution employs a zero-knowledge protocol, which means that any user data that passes through our servers is encrypted and never stored.
-Each business is provided with a unique identifier for every user that authenticates using sgID, and this makes it harder to track you across businesses.
+Each business is provided with a unique identifier for every user that authenticates using sgID, which makes it harder to track individuals across businesses.

 * Unique identifier is generated for every business
 * Citizens have complete control access to their data